jrcain-usgs/asc-public-docs/docs/how-to-guides/isis-fundamentals/cube-format.md

 ## Summary
 -------

 Cubes are made up of individual pixels.
-Each pixel usually represents some area of a planet, moon, astroid or other body.
+Each pixel usually represents some area of a planet, moon, asteroid or other body.
 Pixels hold a DN (digital number).
 That number can be one, two or four bytes long depending on the accuracy necessary to represent the data.
 DNs can be modified by a "Base" and "Multiplier".
 The columns of a cube are called samples, the rows are called lines and a plane of samples and lines is called a band.

 [Cube.png](../../assets/isis-fundamentals/Cube.png) (44.8 KB) Adam Paquette, 2016-06-10 12:19 PM